kokkos/kokkos-core-wiki/Task-Parallelism.md

 A task functor can only be respawned up to once *per execution of* `operator()` (that is, once per time it is spawned or respawned).
 Multiple calls to `respawn` in the same execution of `operator()` are redundant and lead to undefined behavior.
 Calls to `respawn` are always lazy—the subsequent call to `operator()` by Kokkos will only happen after the currently executing one returns (and after the predecessors, if any, are ready) at the earliest.

+The first argument to `Kokkos::respawn` must always be a pointer to the currently executing task functor (or one of its base classes) from which `Kokkos::respawn` is called.
+The second argument can be either a future of the same scheduler as the currently executing task functor or an instance of the scheduler itself.
+The third (optional) argument is a task priority, discussed below.

 Aggregate Predecessors
 ----------------------